souravcipher/souravcipher.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

+Hello there!
 I'm an open source program manager, maintainer, and community builder.
 Currently leading the OpenPrivacyTech Initiative, a nonprofit organization aimed at democratizing privacy tech and privacy-enhancing technologies, and maintaining OSPOlogy project at TODO Group.
 I have been an avid open source enthusiast and advocate of the open source movement since the beginning of his tech journey.
 I'm passionate about AI, data science, and privacy-enhancing technologies.
 These days I contribute to TODO Group and ISPO WG at InnerSource Commons.

 Previously I led open source communities and managed mentorship programs like google summer of code and google season of docs.
 I have also mentored at google code-in for the TensorFlow organization and mentored thousands of enthusiasts to start their open source and private AI journey.